Sbrussee/PathBench-MIL/README.md

   activation_function: # activation function for the MIL encoder, supports any pytorch.nn activation function.
     - ReLU

+  optimizer: # Optimization algorithm to use for model training (Can be any FastAI optimizer)
+    - Adam

 # Available normalization methods:
 # - macenko